RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/0_Compilation-Instructions.md

 ## flasher stops and warns you about firmware image
 ^[Top](#top)

 The Proxmark3 software and firmware is connected tightly.
-The strong recommendation is to use the client with a Proxmark3 device flashed with firmware images from same compilation time.
+The strong recommendation is to use the client with a Proxmark3 device flashed with firmware images from same source version.
-In the flash process you might get this message because the firmware images is downloaded or distributed and you have compiled your own client.
-Ie,  not from same compilation time.
+In the flash process you might get this message because the firmware images is downloaded or distributed and you have compiled your own client from a different source version.
 To minimize the risks the flasher warns about it and stops.

 ```
     Make sure to flash a correct and up-to-date version
     You can force flashing this firmware by using the option '--force'
 ```

-You will need to add the `--force`  in order to continue flashing.
+If you know what you are doing and want to proceed despite the mismatch, you need to add the `--force` param in order to continue flashing.

 ```sh
 pm3-flash-all --force